kodekulture/wordle-server/README.md

 ### [WSE] client/result

-* Returns the result of a `server/play` to show the result of a played word.
+* Returns the result of a `server/play` to the SENDER ONLY to show the result of a played word.

 ### [WSE] client/data